virtual/virtual/README.md

 ## ✨ About ✨

 Hello from Montana, USA!
-I'm a front-end developer for highed web and an official OU Campus partner.
+I'm a web engineer for [Khoros](https://khoros.com/services/professional-services).
 I'm always aspiring to learn more about front-end and back-end dev and improve my graphic design skills.

 - Find me at https://twitter.com/satinflame
-- [Contact me (satinflame design)](https://www.satinflame.com/contact/) for assistance with your OU Campus web projects

 ### 📚 Projects